Find Affordable College Courses

 $22,446 Average Tuition & Fees

-Western Colorado University landed the #10 spot in the 2023 rankings for the best value anthropology programs.
-Western is a small public school located in the remote town of Gunnison.
+With a ranking of #10, Western Colorado University did quite well on this year’s best value schools for anthropology students.
+Western is a small public school located in the town of Gunnison.

 Best Anthropology Colleges by State

-Explore the best anthropology colleges for a specific state in the Rocky Mountains region.
+Explore the best anthropology schools for a specific state in the Rocky Mountains region.

 State Degrees Awarded